15 Cooking Coloring Pages That Break Down Kitchen Stereotypes & Build Real Independence

 Turn this activity into a bonding moment.
 While your child colors, try asking these questions:

-1. For “Little Chef” (Page 1): “What would you love to cook if you were the chef today, what tools would you use, and who would you make it for?”
+1. For “Little Chef” (Page 1): “What would you love to cook if you were in charge today?
+What ingredients would you use?
+Who would you make it for?”

-2. For “Measure & Mix” (Page 3): “Why do you think measuring ingredients is important, and what happens if we add too much or too little of something?”
+2. For “Measure & Mix” (Page 3): “Why do you think we measure things when we cook?
+What do you think happens if we add too much salt or too little flour?”

 The Collection: 15 Free Cooking Coloring Pages